 Why IPTC Metadata matters for Image Management

-- Interview with Denise Kremer
+- Interview with picture researcher Denise Kremer

-Denise Durand Kremer is a picture researcher in São Paulo, Brazil.
-She’s been working in the publishing industry since 1997.
 Having worked with image processing for Brazil’s main publishing groups over the past 25 years - and using a DAM solution for image management for over 20 - she has a deep understanding of the standards and protocols for handling visual content.

 As the volume of content has been growing exponentially in the digital era, she’s highlighted the importance of metadata in consistent image management.
 This year, she became an individual member of the IPTC Organization with the intent to help Brazilian companies better deal with image metadata.